Cheltenham New Year's Day Handicap Chase Preview, Tips, Runners & Trends

 Andy Powell

-Andy Powell Content Editor
+Andy Powell Expert Guide

 2026 Cheltenham New Year's Day Handicap Chase Preview

-The New Year's Day Handicap Chase is, as the name would suggest, run on New Year's Day at the Cheltenham racecourse, this Premier Handicap is open to runners who are aged five or older it is contested over a distance of two miles, four and a half furlongs during which a total of seven fences are to be jumped.
+The New Year's Day Handicap Chase is, as the name would suggest, run on New Year's Day at the Cheltenham racecourse.
+This Premier Handicap is open to runners who are aged five or older.
+It is contested over a distance of two miles, four and a half furlongs, during which a total of seven fences are to be jumped.

-Given the time of year, the ground is usually pretty demanding, it's been run on either Heavy or Soft ground more than any other so consider that when making your bets.
+Given the time of year, the ground is usually pretty demanding; it's been run on either Heavy or Soft ground more than any other, so consider that when making your bets.

 Cheltenham New Year's Day Handicap Chase Information: